 Moriac Primary School has an enrolment of approximately 200 children within four collaborative learning communities.
 We have a strong sense of community and the school is firmly entrenched within the Moriac township.

-We value a collaborative learning approach that places the child at the centre of learning and teaching.
+At Moriac Primary School we value a collaborative learning approach that places the child at the centre of learning and teaching.
 In order for our students to become engaged citizens who can strengthen the wellbeing of their society,

-We aim to implement a curriculum that ensures our students are highly 21st century literate and numerate, critical thinkers and problem solvers, who are creative and have a love of learning.
+We aim to implement a rigorous curriculum that ensures our students are highly literate and numerate.
+We aim to develop critical thinkers and problem solvers; who are kind-hearted and creative, and have a lifetime love of learning.

-We strive to ensure that our students develop a positive sense of self-worth, confidence and wellbeing through a focus on the values of resilience, respect, empathy, integrity and responsibility, and that they develop the lifelong skills to make friends and be happy.
+We strive to ensure that our students develop a positive sense of self-worth, confidence and wellbeing, through a focus on teaching them the values of resilience, respect, empathy, integrity and responsibility.

-We encourage our students to be active citizens who are globally aware, who understand, value and care for the environment and society we live in, and embrace the cultural diversity that makes up modern Australia.
+We want our students to be active citizens who are globally aware.
+Who understand, value and care for the environment and society we live in, and embrace the cultural diversity that makes up Australia.

 Want to know more?
 Contact us to make an appointment to have a chat and look around.
 We love the chance to brag a bit about our school.